-Following on from the CANAPE and Nature for Climate Peatland Grant Scheme, FibreBroads is a new project commencing in 2023 that will help overcome the barriers we identified as the most significant to adoption of paludiculture.
+Following on from the CANAPE project and Nature for Climate Peatland Grant Scheme, FibreBroads is a new project which commenced in 2023 that will help overcome the barriers we identified as the most significant to adoption of paludiculture.

 It will also inform our strategic and operational thinking for the Lowland Agricultural Peat workstream going forward.